TZTownsend/civ-ipriot-smiley/knowledge_and_evidence.md

 2. Explain the concept of abstraction, giving an example from the project (note "implementing an ABC" is **not** in itself an example of abstraction).
 (Max 150 words)

 > Abstraction simplifies code by "hiding away" the complexity of the
 > implementation details.
-The Smiley class in the project demonstrates
+The Blinkable class in the project demonstrates
-> abstraction as it takes the details of creating the SenseHat and the
+> abstraction as it takes the details of blink method and enables it be be
-> basic Smiley face and enables subclasses of Smileys to be created without
+> implemented in different ways by different subclasses.
+If a subclass
+> of smiley has implemented the Blinkable interface you can make that
-> needing to know those details.
-The Smiley class itself is an abstract
+> subclass blink simply by calling the blink method without needing to know
-> class as you would not create an instance of a Smiley without a facial
-> expression (and those details are implemented in subclasses of Smileys).
-> The main.py file further shows abstraction by enabling the creation of a
-> Happy Smiley that blinks in just a few lines of code that don't show any
-> of the implementation details.
+> the implementation details for that particular subclass of smiley.

 3. What is the name of the process of deriving from base classes?
 What is its purpose in this project?
 (Max 150 words)

+> Deriving from base classes is called inheritance.
+In this project
-> Inheritance.
-In this project Inheritance is used to enable subclasses of
+> inheritance is used to enable code reuse in subclasses of Smileys ie
-> Smileys eg Happy and Sad to each have a SenseHat and share the same shape
+> Happy and Sad.
+Subclasses of Smiley each have a SenseHat and share the
-> and colour as each other without the need to copy and paste or rewrite
+> same shape and colour as each other without the need to copy and paste or
-> the code in each of these modules.
+> rewrite the code for each new subclass/type of Smiley.
 >

 ### Compare and contrast classes